-FraudBot helps solve these issues by constantly scraping Point Predictive’s data consortium for patterns indicating increased fraud ring activity, which is where the biggest losses occur.
-This powerful machine-learning tool then determines how to identify when fraud ring activity happens in real-time, protecting lenders from loss before loans are funded.
+Fraudbot helps solve these issues by constantly scraping Point Predictive’s data consortium for patterns indicating increased fraud ring activity, which is where the biggest losses occur.
+Then this powerful machine-learning tool determines how to identify fraud ring activity in real-time.
+As a result, lenders fund fewer fraudulent loans.

 What Kinds of Patterns Does a Fraudbot Find?

 Fraud Ring Cycles: Fraud rings typically cycle through periods of high activity and slumps of low or inactivity.
 FraudBots pick up on these cycles in different areas to alert lenders when the risk of fraud is at its highest.

 Top Vehicles Most Commonly Involved in Fraudulent Auto Loan Applications: Typically, fraudsters look for the vehicles that will net them the most profit.
 They tend to target specific models over and over again.
 Fraudbots watch these trends and alerts lenders when a suspicious borrower tries to purchase one of those vehicles.

 Misrepresentation: Often, different fraudsters working with the same organization use the same identifying characteristics.
 The same home address, email address, phone number, and employer show up across different identities.
 Fraudbots pick up on these and notify lenders when known fraudulent characteristics appear in their applications.